Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations

 \section{Introduction}

 The Euler equations are widely used to describe inviscid compressible fluid flows, particularly in gas dynamics, which consist of the conservation laws of mass, momentum, and energy in general.
-The non-isentropic Euler equations in Lagrangian coordinates $(t,x)\in\mathbb{R}^+\times \mathbb{R}$ in one space-dimension take the following form:
+The nonisentropic Euler equations in Lagrangian coordinates $(t,x)\in\mathbb{R}^+\times \mathbb{R}$ in one space-dimension take the following form:

 where $\rho$ is the density, $v=\rho^{-1}$ the specific volume, $p$ the pressure, $u$ the velocity, and $e$ the specific internal energy.
-The system is closed by the constitutive relations governed by \beq T\,dS = de + p\,dv, \eeq where $S$ is the entropy and $T$ the temperature.
-The solutions ($C^1$ or weak) for the compressible Euler equations in Lagrangian and Eulerian coordinates are equivalent; see \cites{Chen1992,Dafermos2010,Wagner1987}.
+The system is closed by the constitutive relations governed by \beq T\,\dd S = \dd e + p\,\dd v, \eeq where $S$ is the entropy and $T$ the temperature.
+The solutions ($C^1$ or weak) for the compressible Euler equations in Lagrangian and Eulerian coordinates are equivalent; see \cite{Chen1992,Dafermos2010,Wagner1987}.

 For clarity of presentation, in this paper, we focus on the case that the gas is ideal polytropic so that